How to overcome anxious attachment style

 At home, Carol runs a tight ship.
 There are schedules posted around the house to let everyone know what they should be doing at any given time.
 She keeps her children’s free time very structured and has rules about their interactions with friends.
 Her youngest child was recently diagnosed with an anxiety disorder, and Carol is looking into treatment options.

 Carol’s husband has expressed discontent with the amount of structure and support she gives their children.
 He has tried to negotiate with her about the children’s being able to engage in free time or make some of their own age-appropriate decisions, but she resists seeing things from his point of view.

 Deep down, Carol is concerned that one wrong choice could derail all the hard work she’s put into making sure that their lives are as well balanced as possible.
-As a result, Carol and her husband have been having more arguments.
+As a result, she and her husband have been having more arguments.

 Every time Carol and her husband argue, she feels more anxious about their relationship.
 And the more anxious she feels, the more attention and support she seeks from him to feel close.

 Do you recognize yourself in Carol’s story?
 If you do, you may have an insecure attachment style called anxious attachment.

 An anxious attachment style (a pattern of interacting in relationships) is an insecure connection characterized by a lack of trust.
 When you feel anxious in a relationship, you have a hard time resting and relaxing into the relationship.